 Different rules apply when you try to pursue legal claims against a governmental entity such as a school district, city, public hospital, or against state agencies like CYFD for harms in foster homes.
 Cases against governmental entities for negligence are different and are governed by the New Mexico Tort Claims Act, Federal Tort Claims Act, and/or Federal Civil Rights laws.
 It is important for you to consult with an attorney with particular expertise on these types of claims as there are not only important deadlines that need to be met quickly, but also important pieces of evidence required to prove your claims.

-Martinez, Hart, Thompson & Sanchez, P.C. has extensive experience litigating these cases and holding the government and public employees accountable for harms caused by their negligent and reckless conduct.
+Martinez, Hart, Sanchez & Romero, P.C. has extensive experience litigating these cases and holding the government and public employees accountable for harms caused by their negligent and reckless conduct.
 We also have an established reputation for advocating on behalf of children injured by crimes, abuse, and neglect by government actors.

 As a general principle, the New Mexican state government and its employees enjoy immunity from liability.
 An important exception exists where the state government and its employees are liable for physical injuries and wrongful death caused by their failure to safely maintain and operate public buildings, roadways, and highways.
 An exception also exists for law enforcement officers, where they can be held liable for personal injuries, bodily injuries, wrongful death, or property damage resulting from assault, battery, false imprisonment, false arrest, and violation of civil rights while the law enforcement officers acted within the scope of their duties.